-5.5 If a winning number display is provided at the roulette table, the casino operator shall not be responsible for the display of any incorrect results or other information or for the consequences of any other malfunction of the display.
+5.5 If a winning number display is provided at the roulette table, the Casino Operator shall not be responsible for the display of any incorrect results or other information or for the consequences of any other malfunction of the display.

 5.6 Subsequent to the dealer calling “no more bets” and striking the bell and prior to the ball coming to rest in a compartment of the wheel, the dealer may seek clarification of misplaced wagers and position them correctly on the layout.